smnorris/bcfishpass/01_prep/barriers/03_dams/README.md

-# BC dams
+# Dams

+BC dam locations and barrier status have been compiled by the Canadian Wildlife Federation from several sources.
+See https://github.com/smnorris/bcdams for more information.

+## Usage

-Download BC dam dataset compiled by CWF, match to FWA streams:
+Download the BC dam dataset compiled by CWF and match the points to the nearest FWA streams:

     ./dams.sh

-Output table definition:
+## Output table

                                                  Table "bcfishpass.bcdams_events"
               Column          |         Type         | Collation | Nullable |                         Default